vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 ## TKG on NSX-T Networking with NSX Advanced Load Balancer

-Tanzu Kubernetes Grid, when deployed on the VMware NSX-T Networking, uses the NSX-T logical segments & Gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
-All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T Transport nodes that provide network connectivity to the Kubernetes environment.
+When deployed on VMware NSX-T Networking, Tanzu Kubernetes Grid uses the NSX-T logical segments and gateways to provide connectivity to Kubernetes control plane VMs, worker nodes, services, and applications.
+All hosts from the cluster where Tanzu Kubernetes clusters are deployed are configured as NSX-T Transport nodes, which provide network connectivity to the Kubernetes environment.

-Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide L4 load balancing for the Tanzu Kubernetes Clusters Control-Plane HA and L7 ingress to the applications deployed in the Tanzu Kubernetes Clusters.
+Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide L4 load balancing for the Tanzu Kubernetes clusters control plane HA and L7 ingress to the applications deployed in the Tanzu Kubernetes clusters.
 Users access the applications by connecting to the Virtual IP address (VIP) of the applications provisioned by NSX ALB.

 # NSX Advanced Load Balancer Components

-NSX ALB is deployed in **No-Orchestrator** mode in VMC on AWS environment because the `cloudadmin` user does not have all required permissions to perform write operations to the vCenter API, which is a key requirement.
+NSX ALB is deployed in **No-Orchestrator** mode in VMC on AWS environment because the `cloudadmin` user does not have all required permissions to perform write operations to the vCenter API, which is essential.
 Therefore, the NSX ALB controller cannot orchestrate the deployment of service engines.

-NSX ALB service engines must be deployed before load balancer services can be requested by Kubernetes.
+NSX ALB service engines must be deployed before load balancing services can be requested by Kubernetes.

 The following are the core components of NSX ALB:

 - **NSX ALB Controller** - NSX ALB Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
-It is the central repository for the configurations and policies related to services and management and provides the portal for viewing the health of VirtualServices and SEs and the associated analytics that NSX Advanced Load Balancer provides.
+It is the central repository for the configurations and policies related to services and management and provides the portal for viewing the health of virtual services and SEs and the associated analytics provided by NSX Advanced Load Balancer.

 - **NSX ALB Service Engine** - The Service Engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
-The SEs perform load balancing and all client and server-facing network interactions.
+The SEs perform load balancing and all client- and server-facing network interactions.

-- **Avi Kubernetes Operator (AKO)** - It is a Kubernetes operator that runs as a pod in the Management Cluster and Tanzu Kubernetes clusters and provides ingress and load balancing functionality.
+- **Avi Kubernetes Operator (AKO)** - An Avi Kubernetes operator runs as a pod in the management cluster and Tanzu Kubernetes clusters and provides ingress and load balancing functionality.
 AKO translates the required Kubernetes objects to NSX ALB objects and automates the implementation of ingresses/routes/services on the Service Engines (SE) via the NSX ALB Controller.

-- **AKO Operator (AKOO)** - This is an operator which is used to deploy, manage and remove takes care of deploying, managing, and removing AKO from Kubernetes clusters.
-This operator when deployed creates an instance of the AKO controller and installs all the relevant objects like
+- **AKO Operator (AKOO)** - The AKO operator takes care of deploying, managing, and removing AKO from Kubernetes clusters.
+When deployed, this operator creates an instance of the AKO controller and installs all the relevant objects, including:
-    - AKO statefulset
+    - **AKO statefulset**
-    - Clusterrole and Clusterrolbinding
+    - **ClusterRole** and **ClusterRoleBinding**
-    - Configmap required for the AKO controller and other artifacts.
+    - **ConfigMap** (required for the AKO controller and other artifacts)

-TKG management clusters have an ako-operator installed out of the box during cluster deployment.
-By default, a TKG management cluster has a couple of AkoDeploymentConfig created which dictates when and how ako pods are created in the workload clusters.
-For more information on the ako-operator, please see VMware official [documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).
+TKG management clusters have an AKO operator installed out-of-the-box during cluster deployment.
+By default, a TKG management cluster has a couple of `AkoDeploymentConfig` objects created, which dictate when and how AKO pods are created in the workload clusters.
+For more information on the AKO operator, see the [VMware documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).

-Each environment configured in NSX ALB is referred to as Cloud.
+Each environment configured in NSX ALB is referred to as a _cloud_.
 Each cloud in NSX ALB maintains networking and NSX ALB Service Engine settings.
 The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4/L7) virtual services created under that cloud.

 The virtual services can be spanned across multiple Service Engines if the associated Service Engine Group is configured in Active/Active HA mode.
 A Service Engine can belong to only one Service Engine group at a time.